dethstrobe/dethblog/content/blog/firstpost.md

 I think it'd be kind of cool to make a slight game out of this site, but I'm not clear what that'd be.
 I guess it could also be a demo site and a place to host all my little front end experiments over the years.

-Anyway, hopefully I got a bit more time to figure what to do this.
+Anyway, hopefully I got a bit more time to figure out what to do with this.